computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/whitman/index.md

 and because I argued for eliminating the Programming Languages requirement at my prior institution.
 One of our founding faculty has announced plans to leave and must be replaced.
 We also hope to receive our first expansion position soon.
-I welcome advice on adapting our curriculum to fit our changing faculty and address feedback from students and alumni while also working towards greater adherence to [Computer Science Curricula 2013](http://ai.stanford.edu/users/sahami/CS2013/).
+I welcome advice on adapting our curriculum to fit our changing faculty, incorporate more interdiciplinary offerings, and address feedback from students and alumni, while also working towards greater adherence to [Computer Science Curricula 2013](http://ai.stanford.edu/users/sahami/CS2013/).